mniedrauer/TCO476-class/related information.md

 # Regular Pancakes Too Boring for You?
 Try These Variations!

 1. **Chocolate Chips**
   ---
- Try adding 1/3 cup of mini chocolate chips.
+  Add 1/3 cup of mini chocolate chips to the batter.
-You may decide to add more if you like your pancakes very chocolate-y.
   ---

 2. **Blueberries**